 Price, per person.
-Two sharing: £5,970.
-Single occupancy: £6,840.
+Two sharing: £7,410.
+Single occupancy: £8,770.

-Included: domestic flights with Aérolineas Argentinas and Norwegian Airlines (aircraft: Boeing 737) travel by private coach or minibus; hotel accommodation as described below; breakfasts; 7 lunches (including one box lunch) and 9 dinners with wine, water, coffee; all admissions; all tips; all taxes; the services of the lecturer, tour manager and local guides.
+Included: domestic flights with Aérolineas Argentinas (aircraft: Boeing 737); travel by private coach or minibus; hotel accommodation as described below; breakfasts; 8 lunches and 8 dinners with wine, water, coffee; all admissions; all tips; all taxes; the services of the lecturer, tour manager and local guides.

 Flights: international flights between London and Buenos Aires are not included in the price of the tour.
-We send recommended flight options from London with your booking confirmation, which will be available to book in December 2020.
-You can either make your own reservation or we can book on your behalf.
-The cost of a World Traveller (economy) seat with British Airways at the time of going to press is c. £950.
+We send recommended flight options from London with your booking confirmation, which are available to book in November 2023.
+The cost of a economy seat with Iberia at the time of going to press is c. $\pounds 1,100.$

-Music: we hope to be able to secure tickets to a performance at the Teatro Colón in Buenos Aires.
-Programme details and tickets to be released in February 2021.
+Music: we hope to be able to offer tickets to a performance at the Teatro Colón in Buenos Aires.
+Programme details and tickets are released in February 2024.